How to: Clean your bike

-If you want to do more than that, you could remove the chain, chainset and cassette from your bike and bathe them in a tub of degreaser to give them a thorough clean.
-Some cyclists bathe their components in petrol, diesel, white spirits or pretty much any other liquid you can think of, but degreaser is the safest option (and the only thing we'd sensibly recommend here!).
+If you want to do more than that, you could remove the chain, chainset and cassette from your bike and soak them in a tub of degreaser to give them a thorough clean.
+Some cyclists soak their components in petrol, diesel, white spirits or pretty much any other liquid you can think of, but degreaser is the safest option – and the only thing we’d sensibly recommend here!

 Cleaning on a budget

-In truth, although I’ve used some fantastic bike-specific brushes over the years, my go-to brush for cleaning a bike frame is still a medium width house painting brush as I can direct it exactly where I want around components.
+I’ve used some fantastic bike-specific brushes over the years, but my go-to brush for cleaning a bike frame is still a medium width house painting brush as I can direct it exactly where I want around components.
 Just make sure it is clean and free from solvents before you start.

 And what about bike cleaning fluid itself?
 That household staple, washing up liquid works well as a general cleaner and degreaser.
 Use a relatively weak solution with a few bubbles to clean the majority of the bike, and you can use a slightly more concentrated solution on grimy or oily drivetrains.